What is a studio?

 The Department of Product Design uses several locations on the UO campus in Eugene and at the White Stag Block in Portland to teach studio courses.

 In addition to our classes and studios in Lawrence Hall, classes and studios are offered at the 942 Olive Street building located in downtown Eugene on Olive Street between West Broadway and West 10th Streets.
-This is a facility that the UO uses in partnership with the City of Eugene’s hub for business start-ups and regional accelerator program, RAIN Eugene.
+The UO uses this facility in partnership with the City of Eugene’s hub for business start-ups and regional accelerator program, RAIN Eugene.
 Students have easy access by bicycle or the LTD bus and EmX rapid transit system.
 The facility is equipped with a computer lab, studio workspace, a drawing classroom, critique areas , and the Product Design Polymer Lab, as well as the opportunity to rub shoulders with other inventors and business leaders.

 White Stag Block